-You can segment these anonymous visitors based on the user behavior and run ads to engage with them again and bring them back to the website.
+You can segment anonymous visitors based on user behavior and run ads to engage with them again and bring them back to the website.

-By activating the anonymous website visitors, you can increase the bottom of the funnel users and bring them closer to conversion.
+By activating anonymous website visitors, you can increase the bottom-of-the-funnel users and bring them closer to conversion.

-Segment your cart abandoners to bring them back to the website
+Segment cart abandoners to bring them back to the website

-With the anonymous website visitors data collected, you can segment the cart abandoners is based on the reasons that they have abandoned the carts like:
+With the anonymous website visitors’ data collected, you can segment cart abandoners based on the reasons that they have abandoned the carts like

-First-Party data improves Facebook custom audience match rate by 2X – 3X
+Also, First-Party data improves Facebook’s custom audience match rate by 2X – 3X times.

-You have both anonymous and known user profiles collected, with which, you can improve your Facebook custom match rate up to 80%.
+You have collected anonymous and known user profiles, with which you can improve your Facebook custom match rate by up to 80%.

 Along with the first name, email id, and demographics, we also collect Browser ID, Click ID, IP address, User-agent, Facebook ID, Google ID, etc of both anonymous and known users.

-When these collected and unified first-party behavior data sent to Facebook, it easily improves the custom audience match rate by 2X to 3X.
+When these collected and unified first-party data parameters are sent to Facebook, it efficiently improves the custom audience match rate by 2X to 3X.